 What is real food?
 Vegetables, meats, and fruits.
 Shopping at the store you should ask yourself, can I find this in nature?
 Chances are, if its in a box or a bag or both its not real food.
 This doesn't apply to everything, such as frozen vegetables, but its an easy rule to follow.
 The nutritional density of food it linked to its processing.
 The more processed it is, the less of the original nutritional value it retains.
 In an ideal world we could all have little farms and grown our own food, but that's not realistic for most people.
 Learning to navigate the local farmers market or grocery store is essential for finding the most nutritiously dense food. (continued below)

 Eating healthy does not happen overnight.
 It will take time and many burnt or botched meals to hone your cooking skills.
 It is not easy to change a lifetime of habits, so be patient and be ready for delays.
-Check out the links on the right for more resources on eating health.
-Keep in mind, that while I recommend these resources, that does not meal I fully endorse everything stated in these resources.
-Also, for more information check out my healthy eating guide.
+Check out the links above for more resources on eating healthy.
+Keep in mind, that while I recommend these resources, that does not mean I fully endorse everything stated in these resources.